mdefenders/mdefenders.github.io/README.md

 # mEvac
 Public GitHub Repository: [mEvac](https://github.com/mdefenders/mevac-public)

-This is a simple script designed to migrate (import) social network post backups to Mastodon account.
+This is a simple script designed to migrate (import) social network content backups to Mastodon account.
 Currently, the script supports the following networks:

 - Facebook